bobbyluig/eclipse/docs/src/tutorial.md

 ### Detection

 I used a template-based detection because it assisted with tracking and learning.
 The implementation was based on the [LINE2D](http://far.in.tum.de/pub/hinterstoisser2011pami/hinterstoisser2011pami.pdf) algorithm and OpenCV's code for a 3D version of the algorithm.
-The algorithm could match over 2,000 templates in real time, which is at least an order of magnitude faster than OpenCV's conventional fourier-based template matching.
+The algorithm could match over 2,000 templates in real time, which is at least an order of magnitude faster than OpenCV's conventional Fourier-based template matching.
 It could also detect multiple objects with one template.

 By itself, it is not particularly useful.
 However, when combined with tracking and learning, it can be used to increase the robot's awareness of its surroundings.